Pitmairen/selection-search/README.md

 ## Changelog

-*0.8.52:*
+*0.8.53*
+- Added option to open search in new window

+*0.8.52*
 - Upgraded to latest jquery version to get latest security fixes

 *0.8.51*
 - Fix issue with saving changed settings on options page